 In 1894, Samuel Calvin obtained a federal patent for the innovative Log Washer and began regular production of the steel units in Hollidaysburg.
 Popular from the start, the versatile machines found applications in iron ore mining, as well as phosphate and manganese ore industries throughout the region.

-Also during this year, the Single Roll Crusher was created, an innovative and extremely successful machine for the company.
+Also during this year, the Single Roll Crusher was created, a very successful machine for the company.
 This machine reduces large-size lumps in the feed to a medium-size product.
 McLanahan Corporation patented this revolutionary machine and marketed it aggressively as being particularly well-suited for wet and sticky material such as clay.
 Both the Single Roll Crusher and Log Washer are still produced at McLanahan today and have been successful products of the company for over 100 years.

 Turn of the 20th Century